kodedge-swapneel/spring-monitoring-kube/README.md

                - Here use your deployed service name at the place of "prometheus-grafana".
                - Also use the port that shows in the service ports section.
                - Generally it will be 80.
-               - In case this command give any `bind: permission denied` issue
+               - In case this command give any `bind: permission denied` issue,
                - then run command with sudo like this  `sudo kubectl port-forward service/prometheus-grafana 80`

        - Now open the browser and run url : `http://localhost:80`.
 If this does not work try running url returned by port-forward command.